Beaches, historic cities and castles: Holland by bike with the family

 Day 8: Haarlem

-Your stay ends after breakfast.
+Your cycling holiday ends after breakfast.